Question of accused killer's competency stalls case in slayings of three women

 In the application, Boeheim wrote that Brooks has exhibited paranoid schizophrenic and delusional behavior during meetings and that Brooks' mental state "seriously interferes with his understanding of the proceedings against him and with his capability of aiding his attorney."

-If found incompetent, Brooks could undergo rehabilitation with the aim of achieving competency.
-If found competent, his court proceedings will continue as normal.
+If found incompetent, Brooks could undergo treatment with the aim of achieving competency.
+If found competent, his court proceedings would continue as normal.
 The status of his evaluation is slated for review in December.

-Brooks' case remains on the preliminary hearing docket also pending the receipt of Whitaker's autopsy report, the only outstanding of the three victims'.
+Brooks' case remains on the preliminary hearing docket also pending the receipt of Whitaker's autopsy report, the only one of the three victims' currently outstanding.

 Both Dillard and Dancer were discovered dead of gunshot wounds at their respective homes, but a searching patrol officer discovered Whitaker's body buried in a shallow grave in east Tulsa in late April.
-The Office of the Chief Medical Examiner has not yet released any reports or opinions as to her probable cause of death.
+The Medical Examiner's Office has not yet released any reports or opinions as to her probable cause of death.

-Dillard, 27, was found dead of at least three gunshot wounds to her torso on the front porch of her north Tulsa home on March 25, and Dancer, 69, was found dead of three gunshot wounds to her face inside her midtown apartment April 3, according to medical examiner records.
+Dillard, 27, was found dead with at least three gunshot wounds to her torso on the front porch of her north Tulsa home on March 25, and Dancer, 69, was found dead with three gunshot wounds to her face inside her midtown apartment April 3, according to medical examiner records.

-Brooks is listed as homeless in the report and jail records, and detectives wrote that they learned Dillard kicked Brooks out about two weeks before her death and witnesses at Dancer's apartment complex told them Dancer said Brooks assaulted her in the days before her death.
+Brooks is listed as homeless in the report and jail records, and detectives wrote that they learned that Dillard had kicked Brooks out about two weeks before her death and that witnesses at Dancer's apartment complex told them Dancer said Brooks had assaulted her in the days before her death.

 Given the gap between Whitaker's probable January death and those of Dillard and Dancer in early spring, detectives have said they can't rule out the possibility that there could be additional victims.